Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 point.

-While the `EntityManager` argument passed in lets you do many different things, it is strongly recommended you only use `Get/Set(Shared)Component` and `Get/SetBuffer` APIs on either the entity argument or additionally created entities applied to the Smart Baker and only work with types directly added in `Bake()`.
+While the `EntityManager` argument passed in lets you do many different things, it is **strongly recommende**d you only use `Get/Set(Shared)Component` and `Get/SetBuffer` APIs on either the entity argument or additionally created entities applied to the Smart Baker.
+You should only work with types **directly added** in `Bake()`.
+Not following these rules will introduce hidden incremental baking bugs that will silently drive you insane by not applying updates intuitively.

 Lastly, you need to define the `SmartBaker` type by subclassing `SmartBaker` and specifying both the authoring component and the `ISmartBakeItem` type as generic